 Funerals Arranged by the Council

 Sometimes when someone dies, no next of kin can be found.
-In other circumstances, families may be unable, or unwilling, to pay for the funeral, we (the Council) have a legal duty (under Section 46 of the Public Health [Control of Diseases] Act 1984) to make the arrangements.
+Some families may be unable, or unwilling, to pay for the funeral.
+In cases like this the Council have a legal duty (under Section 46 of the Public Health [Control of Diseases] Act 1984) to make the arrangements.

-The local authority will do their best to trace and notify a person’s closest relatives, termed their next of kin, through any contact details or paperwork left by the person who died.
+The council will try to trace and notify a person’s next of kin, through any contact details or paperwork left by the person who has died.